python/cpython/Doc/library/idle.rst

    single: Clear Breakpoint
    single: breakpoints

-Editor Window context menu
+Context Menus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Right-click in Editor window (Control-click on OS X)
+Open a context menu by right-clicking in a window (Control-click on OS X).
+Context menus have the standard clipboard functions also on the Edit menu.

 Cut
-   Copy selection into system-wide clipboard; then delete selection
+   Copy selection into the system-wide clipboard; then delete the selection.

 Copy
-   Copy selection into system-wide clipboard
+   Copy selection into the system-wide clipboard.

 Paste
-   Insert system-wide clipboard into window
+   Insert contents of the system-wide clipboard into the current window.

+Editor windows also have breakpoint functions.
+Lines with a breakpoint set are specially marked.
+Breakpoints only have an effect when running under the debugger.
+Breakpoints for a file are saved in the user's .idlerc directory.

 Set Breakpoint
-   Sets a breakpoint.
-Breakpoints are only enabled when the debugger is open.
+   Set a breakpoint on the current line.

 Clear Breakpoint
-   Clears the breakpoint on that line.
+   Clear the breakpoint on that line.

-Shell Window context menu
-^^^^^^^^^^^^^^^^^^^^^^^^^

-* Right-click in Python Shell window (Control-click on OS X)

-Cut
-   Copy selection into system-wide clipboard; then delete selection

-Copy
-   Copy selection into system-wide clipboard

-Paste
-   Insert system-wide clipboard into window
+Shell and Output windows have the following.

 Go to file/line
    Same as in Debug menu.